Probing the isospin structure and low-lying resonances in $\Lambda_c^+ \to n\bar{K}^0 \pi^+$ decays: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Key R$\&$D Program of China (No. 2024YFE0105200), the Natural Science Foundation of Henan under Grant No. 232300421140, the National Natural Science Foundation of China under Grant Nos.
-12475086, 12192263, 12305137 and 12205075.
+This work is supported by the National Key R$\&$D Program of China (No. 2024YFE0105200) and the National Natural Science Foundation of China under Grants No. 12475086, No. 12192263, No. 12305137 and No. 12205075.